-Section 1.
+- Section 1.
 Short title.
-This Act may be cited as the Domestic Violence Fatality Review Act.
+This Act may be cited as the Domestic Violence Fatality Review Act. - 6 Section 5.

-Section 5.
 Definitions.
-As used in this Act:

-"Board" means the Illinois Criminal Justice Information Authority Board.

-"Case eligible for review" means the case based upon a qualifying relationship that the regional review teams can review under Section 70.

-"Confidential information" means:

-(1) oral, written, digital, or electronic original or copied information, records, documents, photographs, images, exhibits, or communications (i) obtained by the Board, the Statewide Committee, or a regional review team from a public body for the purpose of addressing whether a case should be reviewed or for review of an eligible case under this Act while in the possession of the Board, Statewide Committee, or regional review team or (ii) in the possession of, provided to, obtained by, shared with, discussed by, created by, or maintained by the Board, the Statewide Committee, or a regional review team for the purpose of addressing whether a case should be reviewed or for review of an eligible case;
+As used in this Act: - 7 "Case eligible for review" means the case based upon a 8 qualifying relationship that the regional review teams can 9 review under Section 70. - "Commission" means the Illinois Domestic Violence Fatality Review Commission. - "Confidential information" means: - (1) any oral, written, digital or electronic, original or copied information, records, documents, photographs, images, exhibits, or communications provided to, obtained by, shared with, discussed by, created by, or maintained by the Commission or by a regional review team with regard to a case eligible for review to determine whether the case should be reviewed or a review of an eligible case; - (2) any information that discloses the identities of victims, survivors, deceased, or offenders, or their family members, or any information by which their identities can be determined by a reasonably diligent

+1 inquiry; and

-- (2) any information that may be in the possession of the Board, Statewide Committee, or a regional review team that discloses the identities of victims, survivors, deceased, or offenders, or their family members, or by which their identities can be determined by a reasonably diligent inquiry; and - (3) any discussions, deliberations, minutes, notes, records, or opinions of the members of the Board, Statewide Committee, or a regional review team with regard to a case eligible for review to determine whether the case should be reviewed or a review of an eligible case.
+(3) any discussions, deliberations, minutes, notes, records, or opinions of the Commission members or members of a regional review team with regard to a case eligible for review to determine whether the case should be reviewed or a review of an eligible case.
 Confidential information does not mean nonidentifying or aggregate data information or analysis of data, and recommendations for community and systemic reform.